Specifying the On-Center (OC) Spacing for Wall Framing

 Wall Type Definitions to change the Stud Spacing

-3. If it's not already checked, check the Framing box located on the Material Properties tab in X15 and newer, or under the Material Layer section in X14 and prior.
+3. If it's not already checked, check the Framing box located on the Material Properties tab.

 The next time you build wall framing in this plan, any walls using the wall type you just edited will use the stud spacing that you specified.